Owner, Yoga Teacher and Therapist

 Simon Fellows is a yoga teacher (Yoga Alliance International), Yin Yoga teacher and is also completing his advanced yoga teacher training.
 He not only teaches yoga and meditation for Cheltenham Yoga & Pilates studio but is also a great explorer - having climbed the highest peak in the Artic without a map - and very much looking forward to guiding mindful hikes in Portugal.

-Piotr has extensive experience in Shiatsu and Swedish Massage and Back Prevention and Relaxation techniques.
+Piotr has extensive experience in Shiatsu and Swedish massage and back pain prevention and relaxation techniques.

 He is passionate about the Holistic approach to wellbeing, which is an integral part of the Shiatsu philosophy, embracing the intimate connection that exists between the emotions, mind, body, heart and spirit.